perldoc > Type::Tiny::Manual::Installation

 Here's your next step:

-* [Type::Tiny::Manual::UsingWithMoo]
+* [Type::Tiny::Manual::UsingWithMoo](https://www.chedong.com/phpMan.php/perldoc/Type%3A%3ATiny%3A%3AManual%3A%3AUsingWithMoo/markdown)

-constraints, parameterized type constraints, coercions, and method
+constraints, coercions, and method parameter checking.

 ## AUTHOR